 Digitisation of Tell el-Daba resources

-- Create metadata record for the resources: includes creation of the unique identifier for the resource (see description in WP3) and the scan title (a short description of its content) which automatically creates the filename (see above); entering identifiers of archaeological- and excavation objects, loci and stratum to link the record to them; enter additional metadata for the respective resource and the digitization process (like scale, ppi rate and used hardware);
+- Metadata creation: includes creation of the unique identifier for the resource and the scan title (a short description of its content) which automatically creates the filename in the spreadsheet; entering identifiers of archaeological objects and excavation objects, loci IDs to link the record to them; entering additional metadata for the respective resource and the digitization process (like scale, ppi rate and used hardware);

 - If necessary, create the relevant identifiers in the master metadata table.

-- The analogue resource is marked with a pencil to show that it has been scanned (name of person who created the scan and date).
+- The analogue resource is marked with a pencil to show that it has been scanned (name of person who created the scan, date).

-- If necessary (some irregularities were encountered during metadata creation and a decision was made), data logs have to be updated.
+- If necessary (e.g when irregularities were encountered during metadata creation and a deviation of standard procedure was made), data logs have to be updated.

-- At the end of each workday, all metadata files are committed to the git-repository (Fig. 1).
-Additionally, we create backups of all updated files by copying them into a backup folder on our netdrives.
+- At the end of each workday, all metadata files were committed to the git-repository.
+Additionally, we created backups of all updated files by copying them into a backup folder on our network drives.